awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platforms.md

 Elastic Beanstalk manages Packer as a separate built\-in platform, and you don't need to worry about Packer configuration and versions\.

 You create a platform by providing Elastic Beanstalk with a Packer template, and the scripts and files that the template invokes to build an AMI\.
-These components are packaged with a platform definition file, which specifies the template and metadata, into a ZIP archive called a platform definition archive\.
+These components are packaged with a [platform definition file](#custom-platform-creating), which specifies the template and metadata, into a ZIP archive called a [platform definition archive](custom-platforms-pda.md)\.

 When you create a custom platform, you launch a single instance environment without an Elastic IP that runs Packer\.
 Packer then launches another instance to build an image\.
 You can reuse this environment for multiple platforms and multiple versions of each platform\.

 **Note**
 Custom platforms are region\-specific\.
 If you use Elastic Beanstalk in multiple regions, you must create your platforms separately in each region\.
 In certain circumstances, instances launched by Packer are not cleaned up and have to be manually terminated\.
-To learn how to manually clean up these instances, see \.
+To learn how to manually clean up these instances, see [Packer Instance Cleanup](custom-platforms-packercleanup.md)\.

-Users in your account can use your custom platforms by specifying a platform ARN during environment creation\.
+Users in your account can use your custom platforms by specifying a [platform ARN](AWSHowTo.iam.policies.arn.md) during environment creation\.
 These ARNs are returned by the `eb platform create` command that you used to create the custom platform\.

 Each time you build your custom platform, Elastic Beanstalk creates a new platform version\.
 Users can specify a platform by name to get only the latest version of the platform, or include a version number to get a specific version\.